 Set aside Time for Creativity

 Recognize team members for coming up with fresh ideas.
-When you put one into practice and it succeeds, celebrate success.
+When you put one into practice, and it succeeds, it celebrates success.